We have made substantial changes to the STAR Award for the academic year 2021-22. Please read on to find out more.

 - I signed up for a workshop and can’t now attend.
 What should I do?

 You should cancel your place as soon as possible and certainly no later than 9am on the day of the workshop.
 Many of our workshops have waiting lists.
 If you do not cancel, you prevent another student from attending.
 Make sure you are able to attend another workshop or complete an online activity, however, so you fulfil the requirements of the STAR Award.

 - By when do I need to complete my STAR Assessment?

-- What happens if I fail my STAR Assessment?
+- What happens if I am unsuccessful in my STAR Assessment?

-You will be given the chance to revise your assessment and resubmit by a specified deadline.
+You will be given one chance to revise your assessment and resubmit by a specified deadline.
 We will also offer online appointments to support students in revising their assessment and achieving their STAR Award.